hillstreetlabs/ethstream/README.md

 Ethstream works by repeatedly querying the `"latest"` block, and then trying to place that block into a block tree.
 If we haven't seen the new block's parent, the parent is added to the tree first.

 When a block is successfully added to the tree, the `onAddBlock` callback is triggered.
 As new children blocks are added, the "depth" of each old block is tracked.
 When a block's depth reaches `numConfirmations`, the `onConfirmBlock` callback is triggered.
-If a block falls behind, meaning that it at least one sibling block with a depth of `numConfirmations`, that block is cleaned up, and `onRollbackBlock` is called.
+If a block falls behind, meaning that it has at least one sibling block with a depth of `numConfirmations`, that block is cleaned up, and `onRollbackBlock` is called.

 This allows you to write clear services that neatly deal with complicated blockchain reorganizations.